Suggested readings: Build Countdown Timers in an Email, Best Examples of Countdown Timers in Emails

 4. Fallback image

 Usually, when the offer ends, your recipients see just zeros on the email countdown timer, which is not good.
-Inform them that the sale is over by adding the fallback image while adding an email timer to your template.
+Inform them that the sale is over by adding a fallback image and an email timer to your template.

-How about showing an image that says the sales ended on Day Z?
-It may make your audience anticipate and participate in your next sale.
+You can show an image that says the sales ended on Day Z. It may make your audience anticipate and participate in your next sale.

 Alternatives to countdown timers in emails